 - “How to Grow a Super-Athlete,” by Daniel Coyle for the New York Times.
 This article discusses the neurological process of myelination, which I discuss further on the blog as part of this post.

 - “12 Things We Know about How the Brain Works,” by Shane Parrish for The Week.
 Kelly Gallagher also has a shorter, article-of-the-week style of this article here.

 While writing this post, I had the bonus experience of discovering a children's book that would be great for elementary kids (I'm picking up a copy to read to my pre-school-aged daughter): Your Fantastic Elastic Brain.

-However you do it, the idea is that kids are more likely to not just have growth mindset but to act from it when they’re taught what’s actually happening in their noggin while they break sweat on hard intellectual tasks.
+However you do it, the idea is that kids are more likely to not just have growth mindset but to act from it when they're taught what's actually happening in their noggin while they break a sweat on hard, intellectual tasks.

 How does growth mindset work in your classroom?

 I know this concept has been around for a while, so please, if you've got more to add to this discussion for the good of the Teaching the Core community, do so down in the comments 🙂